Port of Luanda (Angola)

 - Location: the Atlantic Coast (Central Africa)

-Port of Luanda belongs to the Central African Economic Area
+The Port of Luanda belongs to the Central African Economic Area of the African Civilisation.

 Regional Economic Communities: